 Wakamow Valley is more than just a park.
 There are so many activities for all ages and abilities to help locals and tourists achieve a healthy work/life balance.
 Improve your physical and mental well-being by enjoying some of the following activities:

-Play – there are four playgrounds in the valley for kids to enjoy.
-Kiwanis River Park is home to a pirate-themed playground, there is an all-inclusive, wheel-chair accessible playground in both Rotary and Kinsmen-Wellesley Park and Connor Park has a more traditional wooden structure.
+Play – There are four playgrounds in the valley for kids to enjoy.
+Kiwanis River Park is home to a pirate-themed playground, there is an all-inclusive, wheel-chair accessible playground in both Rotary and Kinsmen-Wellesley Park and Connor Park has the new challenge course.

-Camp – need more time to explore the valley?
+Camp – Need more time to explore the valley?
 Make a weekend of it and stay at the River Park Campground.
-Located a few minutes from historic downtown Moose Jaw, the campground is open from May to October.
+Located a few minutes from historic downtown Moose Jaw, the campground is open from May to September.